 - Ensure that all partners in your child’s wellness, including grandparents, teachers, and babysitters, are on board with the plan.

 - Make sure that the object is available only during the most stressful times in a kid’s life and reward them when they return it.

 - Build a schedule that slowly increases independence without the object and adds a series of rewards to encourage leveling-up.

 Interestingly, the guidelines around weaning a kid from a transitional object are pretty consistent regardless of what the object is.
 The idea is to make the object less available, but not totally unavailable.
 The important part is that the object is available during the times when it is most necessary.

 “You also can praise them if they give it back,” Maypole encourages.
 “Give them a fist bump or high-five.
 Reinforce the behavior that giving it back is a great thing.
 Rewards always get you farther.”

 Maypole also suggests creating a plan, complete with goals that allow a kid to level-up, as if they were playing a video game.
 It can be a matter of building a calendar where every week the goal is to spend more time away from the object.
 This can be paired with simple rewards, like stickers or crackers, to encourage moving to the next level.

-It’s important to note that some kids hold onto transitional object even up until 4 years old.
+It’s important to note that some kids hold on to transitional objects even up until 4 years old.
 It’s totally fine to allow them to come to the conclusion it’s time to move on their own terms.
 “They tend to give it up through a combination of peer-pressure and self-consciousness, or frank rules related to school.”

-But most importantly, Maypole stresses the key is to “Know your kid, what plays to their strength and how best they are motivated.”
+But most importantly, Maypole stresses the key is to “Know your kid, what plays to their strengths and how best they are motivated.”